jcalazan/docker-django-local/README.md

 I took most of these Dockerfiles from existing projects and modified them to work for my setup.

-Here's a sample Django application that uses these Docker images: https://github.com/jcalazan/youtube-audio-dl

 ## Images Info